How DLOC DLOM Discounts in Litigation Affect Business Value

 Accepted Methods / Frameworks

-Conceptually, a valuation often starts with an indicated value for the enterprise or equity (using an income, market, or asset approach).
+Conceptually, a business valuation often starts with an indicated value for the enterprise or equity (using an income, market, or asset approach).
 The valuation then considers whether the specific interest being valued is less valuable than a pro rata slice of the whole due to (1) lack of control and/or (2) lack of marketability.

 These discounts are not “automatic.”
 They should be tied to the rights and restrictions of the subject interest, the standard of value, and the evidence available in the case record.